 Asperger is thought to be related to genius, and this makes people think of high intelligence.
 However, the relation with genius — which is real according to me — does not lie in the supposed high intelligence of those with Asperger, but in their conscientiousness and associative horizon, both of which are important components of genius next to intelligence.

-And my own activities with high-range intelligence tests have shown even more; that in the high range of intelligence there is a negative correlation between I.Q. and Asperger.
+My own work with high-range intelligence tests has shown even more; that in the high range of intelligence there is a negative correlation between I.Q. and Asperger.
 In other words, those with Asperger are less intelligent.
 More recently I have also begun to suspect this may be different for females; in females, Asperger may not have this limiting (reducing) effect on intelligence, and it may even be that females with Asperger are more intelligent than other females.
 But that is still a hypothesis.
 In any case, the matter with females does not change the overall picture much, as females are a minority both among individuals with Asperger and among the highly intelligent.

 Genius, according to me, requires a wide associative horizon and large amounts of conscientiousness and intelligence.
 The first two thereof are typical of Asperger syndrome, be it not necessarily in all cases where conscientiousness is concerned.
 This means that the minority of persons with Asperger who in addition have high intelligence are likely to become geniuses, or at least creative.

 In studying the history of genius and the lives of geniuses it quickly becomes obvious that most if not all geniuses are Aspergoid, although a formal diagnosis is as good as never available (which is logical as Asperger was only in the 1990s added to the diagnostic manuals).